aws-samples/serverless-patterns/appconfig-feature-flag-sam/README.md

 1. Change directory to the pattern directory:

     ```
-    cd apigw-http-api-lambda
+    cd appconfig-feature-flag-sam
     ```

-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, use AWS SAM to build and deploy the AWS resources for the pattern as specified in the template.yml file:

     ```
+    sam build
     sam deploy --guided
     ```

 1. During the prompts:
-    - Enter a stack name
+    - Enter a stack name: eg. appconfig-feature-flag-sam
-    - Enter the desired AWS Region
+    - Enter the desired AWS Region: eg. us-east-1
-    - Enter the Application Name to identify the application in AWS AppConfig
+    - Enter the Application Name to identify the application in AWS AppConfig: appconfig-feature-flag-sam
-    - Enter the Environment Name
+    - Enter the Environment Name: eg. dev
-    - Enter the name of the Feature Flag configuration
+    - Enter the name of the Feature Flag configuration: TestConfig
+    - Enter the AWS AppConfig Lambda extension arn for your Region from https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions-versions.html#appconfig-integration-lambda-extensions-enabling-x86-64
     - Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.